• Skip to main content

 Single Tank Regulator

-If you have a teardrop or small RV, you may have a single propane tank regulator hooked up to your rig.
+If you have a teardrop trailer or small RV, you may have a single propane tank regulator hooked up to your rig.
 You may also have a single tank regulator should your propane tanks be separated on your rig, found on either side or toward the front and rear.

-These regulators are fairly simple, but do still involve an intricate pressurizing system.
+These regulators are fairly simple but do still involve an intricate pressurizing system.
 These regulators will keep your propane system properly pressurized, whether it be one tank or two!
 It should be fairly obvious if you need a dual tank or single tank regulator, as this just refers to the number of pigtails or propane lines present.

-What Should I Look For in a New Propane Regulator?
+What Should I Look For In A New Propane Regulator?

 While propane regulators are fairly easy to install, you want to make sure you get the right one to begin with!
-There are a lot of factors to look for on this necessary piece of RV equipment.
+There are a lot of factors to look for in this necessary piece of RV equipment.
 Let’s take a look at what you should be keeping an eye out for.

 Material

 What your propane regulator is made out of matters, as these pieces of equipment can be built to last.
-Looking for regulators that are made of stainless steel is your best bet for a long lasting regulator.
+Looking for regulators that are made of stainless steel is your best bet for a long-lasting regulator.
 Aluminum is often cheaper and will do for some time, but not as long as stainless steel.

 Propane regulators are also made of brass or zinc fittings and fasteners.
 You shouldn’t have to worry too much about this aspect of the regulator, but keeping an eye out for regulators that don’t rust or corrode is always a good idea.